 Ranking every player to wear No.7 for Man Utd in the Premier League

-Edinson Cavani is the latest player to be handed Manchester United’s iconic No.7 – but how have the incumbents of the shirt fared in the Premier League era?
+Cristiano Ronaldo is Manchester United’s No.7 once again – but how have all the incumbents of the shirt fared in the Premier League era?

 Just nine players have worn the jersey since official squad numbers were introduced in the 1993-94 season, but they’ve not all been successful.